-Homeworks instructions are generally posted on Friday (sometimes Thursday) and you will have a full week to work on them before they are due.
+Homeworks instructions are generally posted on Friday (sometimes Thursday) and you will have a week to work on the assignment before it is due.
 The Submitty configuration for submission and autograding is generally made available sometime on Monday.

-You are encouraged to submit your assignment early, to verify that you understand the assignment instructions and are making good progress.
+You are encouraged to submit your assignment early - to verify that you understand the assignment instructions and are making good progress.
 Carefully examine the autograding results, correct any mistakes, and resubmit.
 You may submit up to 20 times with no penalty.